 ALPHA-METHYLACYL-COA RACEMASE (AMACR) DEFICIENCY

 This disorder is sometimes referred to as 2-methylacyl-CoA racemase deficiency or bile acid synthesis defect 4.
 The disorder was first reported in three adults presenting with sensory motor neuropathy, a condition in which there is disease of the peripheral nerves (those outside the central nervous system) that control response to pain and temperature and muscle coordination.
 Sensory motor neuropathy may cause abnormal sensations such as numbness or a feeling of pins and needles in the arms and legs, weakness of the muscles, and problems with balance and coordination.
 Adults with this disorder may lack symptoms (asymptomatic) until sensory motor neuropathy develops or they may have mild liver disease during childhood.
 It is not known if asymptomatic adults who develop neurological disease had mild, undiagnosed liver disease that led to fat-soluble vitamin deficiency that eventually caused the neurological findings.
 This disorder has also been reported in infants who present with severe fat and fat-soluble vitamin deficiencies and mild cholestasis.
-Fewer than 10 cases have been reported in the medical literature
+Fewer than 10 cases have been reported in the medical literature.

 STEROL 27-HYDROXYLASE DEFICIENCY (CEREBROTENDINOUS XANTHOMATOSIS)

 This disorder is also known as cerebrotendinous xanthomatosis (CTX).
 CTX is highly variable and is associated with a wide range of potential abnormalities.
 Originally, the disorder was believed only to be a neurological disorder of abnormal fat (lipid) storage not associated with liver disease.
 It is now know that CTX can present in childhood with cholestatic liver disease that can be severe or can be mild and resolve on its own in individuals who may later develop other complications of the disorder such as neurological disease.
+Patients with CTX not infrequently also have diarrhea.

 In CTX, cholestanol deposits accumulate in nerve cells and membranes, causing damage to the brain, spinal cord, tendons, lens of the eyes and arteries.
 Affected individuals may develop cataracts during childhood and benign, fatty tumors (xanthomas) of the tendons during adolescence.
 If untreated, progressive neurological problems develop in adulthood potentially causing paralysis, ataxia, and dementia.
 Coronary heart disease is also common.
 Many individuals with the adult symptoms of CTX experienced prolonged cholestatic jaundice during infancy.